Introduction

 The aim of this perspective is to show that we possess the necessary professional expertise to efficiently and effectively undertake all technical aspects of building standards verification.
 This is achieved by on-going training and development and providing a commitment to delivering streamlined and transparent technical processes that meet our customer needs and that are compliant at all times with relevant legislation.
 Risk Management Protocols are in place for the allocation and processing of applications, dealing with structural design, site inspections and the acceptance or rejection of completion certificates.
 We will continue to develop and implement the reporting systems relative to the procedures and guidelines of the performance framework for 2023-24 and the new Operating and Performance Frameworks.
 In conjunction with East Ayrshire, South Ayrshire and Dumfries & Galloway Councils, North Ayrshire Council forms part of the SWSCG.

 The group meets on a regular basis to share best practice, technical guidance, benchmarking data and to facilitate training.
-North Ayrshire Council and the South West Scotland Consortium Group continue to be actively involved with national policy and working groups via LABSS.
+North Ayrshire Council and the South West Scotland Consortium Group continue to be actively involved with national policy and working groups via SBSH and LABSS.

 Quality Customer Experience